Heyica/Retail-Superstore-Sales-Analysis/README.md

   - Slicer untuk filter interaktif dashboard

 ## Conclusion
-The Retail Superstore business generated total sales of $2.30 million and total profit of $286.4 thousand, with a profit margin of 12.47%.
-Sales performance exhibited a clear seasonal pattern, with the strongest performance in the fourth quarter, particularly in November.
-The West region was the largest sales contributor, while the Technology category generated the highest profit.
-The Consumer segment dominated the customer base, while the Phones and Chairs subcategories were the main sales drivers.
-These findings indicate growth opportunities through strengthening regional strategies, improving customer retention, and optimizing investments in high-performing categories and products.
+The Retail Superstore generated $2.30M in sales and $286.4K in profit, achieving a profit margin of 12.47%.
+Sales exhibited clear seasonality, with stronger performance in Q4.
+The West region, Technology category, Phones and Chairs subcategories, and Consumer segment emerged as the primary drivers of business performance.

 ## Dashboard Preview
 ![Dashboard](Dashboard/Dasboard.png)